UltraSPARC II

 The UltraSPARC II, code-named "Blackbird", is a microprocessor implementation of the SPARC V9 instruction set architecture (ISA) developed by Sun Microsystems.
 Marc Tremblay was the chief architect.
 Introduced in 1997, it was further development of the UltraSPARC operating at higher clock frequencies of 250 MHz, eventually reaching 650 MHz.

 The die contained 5.4 million transistors and had an area of 149 mm^{2}.
 It was fabricated by Texas Instruments in their 0.35 μm process, dissipated 25 W at 205 MHz, and used a 2.5 V power supply.
 L2 cache capacity was 1 to 4 MB.

 In 1999, the UltraSPARC II was ported to a 0.25 μm process.
 This version was code-named "Sapphire-Black".
 It operated at 360 to 480 MHz, possessed a die area of 126 mm^{2}, dissipated 21 W at 400 MHz and the power supply voltage was reduced to 1.9 V. Supported L2 cache capacity was increased to 1 to 8 MB.

+The UltraSPARC II was plagued by reliability issues due to the use of radioactive IBM SRAM chips for the level 1 and 2 caches.
+These issues were not fully corrected until either 1999 or 2001 (sources disagree) and were unable to be mitigated due to Sun's use of parity bits on the L2 cache and lack of ECC on the L1 and L2 caches.
+The alpha particles emitted by the chips caused severe stability issues and damaged customer trust in Sun, in addition to costing billions of dollars to replace failing hardware.
+Though the problem affected all UltraSPARC-II based systems until it was resolved, it primarily manifested on machines with more CPUs and larger caches running lighter loads (e.g. idling at night) due to larger caches having more room for errors to be introduced and quieter systems invalidating cache entries less frequently, allowing alpha particles more time to cause serious errors and trigger crashes.